EGN4950C-DocSecOps/DocSecOps/README.md

 <img width="555" alt="Screen Shot 2023-04-20 at 9 17 52 PM" src="https://user-images.githubusercontent.com/89712188/233518272-aa96df61-3ce9-4d1a-8be2-612815724e14.png">

+# How to use URL checker

+In the "Run Java program" stage, if you want to run the URL validator you have to add the argumant parameter "-validateURL" If the parameter is not included it will not check for URls.

+Lastly, for the Jar file to work appropriately there needs to exist a src/FileInput and src/FileOutput directory in the GitHub Repository.
+Due to the nature of GitHub this requires to upload a "dummy" file to maintain the,.
+If a file doesnt exists here, the folder will be deleted and the Jar file will fail.

 # How to Build the Pipeline

 Once you connected to Github and Artifactory, in Jenkins you can trigger the Build manual by clicking "Build" or you can configure a GitHub webhook everytime a push occurs in the repository.

 When the pipeline begeins the first thing it will do is build a Kubernetes agent that will work on all the task in pipeline.